Pacific Debt Relief Company Logo

 • Is this debt mine?
 How can I verify it belongs to me?

 Review the debt buyer's original creditor name, account number, debt amount, and your details.
-Request written debt validation.
-Check your credit reports and payment history records to confirm they align with a known account.
+In a credit card lawsuit, request written debt validation to ensure accuracy.
+Check your credit reports and payment history to confirm they match a known account.
+Validating this information helps you verify the legitimacy of the debt and strengthens your defense.

 • Has the statute of limitations expired on this debt?
 How do I check?